netscaler/netscaler-adc-metrics-exporter/README.md

 --log-file       | The location of exporter.log file.
 Default: /exporter/exporter.log
 --log-level      | The level of logging.
 DEBUG, INFO, WARNING, ERROR or CRITICAL Default: ERROR --config-file    | File with non-required configs such as ```--username```, ```--password```, ```--start-delay```, etc. Helps supply username and password through file rather than CLI.
+--k8sCICprefix   | Provide the prefix if exporter is used in kubernetes enviroment with Citrix ingress controller,certain stats will only be fetched if prefix provided here matches the k8s prefix used by CIC

 The exporter can be setup as given in the diagram using;
 ```